trothr/znetboot/clefonvm.md

 ![znetboot.png](images/znetboot.png)

-Depending on network connectivity between your z/VM host and the repository, the CMS 'pipe' commands may take a while to run.
+Depending on network connectivity between your z/VM host and the repository, the CMS `pipe` commands may take a while to run.
 Give it time.

 ZNETBOOT will cache and queue-up the Linux files in your virtual reader and then once all are present, tell z/VM to boot (transfer input control) from the reader.
 You should see dozens, even hundreds, of lines of Linux console output. z/VM will pause the output one screen at a time.
 (Be patient.
 There is a way to speed that up, but it is much easier just to let it ride.)

 Once the installer has been brought up, you should see "Please ssh" ...